 In Maharashtra, agriculture and allied occupations constitute the mainstay of the tribal economy.
 Nearly 85 % of total tribal population is engaged in the agriculture.
-Although, most of the tribal families depends on agriculture for their main source of income and occupation, tribal agriculture is characterisd by low technology and low input resource and therefore, the per hectare productivity of various crops in the tribal area is low.
+Although, most of the tribal families depends on agriculture for their main source of income and occupation, tribal agriculture is characterised by low technology and low input resource and therefore, the per hectare productivity of various crops in the tribal area is low.
 Moreover irrigation facilities in the tribal areas are also extremely limited.

-Under this scheme subsidy is given to tribal farm families for various items to increase in the productivity of their farms.
+Under Adivasi Upyojana (TSP & OTSP) scheme subsidy is given to tribal farm families for various items to increase in the productivity of their farms.
 The Committee was formed by the Government on 24 February 2016 for recapitulation of the scheme under the Chairmanship of Joint Director of Agriculture, Nagpur.
 The Committee had submitted the report to Government to change the present norms of subsidy and increase the annual income limit upto Rs.
 1,50,000/- per family.
 The State Government has therefore revamped the scheme in 2017-18 with new norms of subsidy and components so as to provide sustainable irrigation facilities.
+As per Government Supplementary letter dated 30.12.2017 this scheme is known as Birsa Munda Krushi Kranti Yojana.
 The State Government also increase the annual income limit upto Rs.
 1,50,000/- per family.
-For Crop Husbandary budjet for 2017-18 Rs.157.87 lakhs and expenditure Rs.
-132.83 (State+District)